regnerus/earthquake-data-visualisation/README.md

-Data visualisation for Creative Technology Data Visualisation Course by Rick van Gemert and Bouke Regnerus.
+Data visualisation for Creative Technology Data Visualisation Course by Rick van Gemert (s1474235) and Bouke Regnerus (s1475924).
+Bouke is a Smart Technology student and Rick is a New Media student.
 Created in D3.js (http://d3js.org/).

+In our visualisation we show the earthquakes in the Netherlands that occurred since 1986.
+The map also shows the gasfields and boreholes.
+Using the timeline at the bottom you can select a specific range and the visualisation will only show the earthquakes within that range.
+The bar chart shows how many earthquakes there were in the selected range within certain magnitudes.

 **View this data visualisation (http://regnerus.github.io/data-visualisation).**